 Is Atenas an affordable place to live?

-Renting will give you a chance for a test run and see if everything aligns with your expat future.
+Renting will allow you a test run and see if everything aligns with your future.

-A furnished 1 bedroom with an office and pool just outside the town center can cost as little as $650.
-A 1.5 story gated unfurnished 3-bedroom, 2 bathrooms with garage lists around $1,000 a month.
+A furnished one-bedroom with an office and pool just outside the town center can cost as little as $650.
+A 1.5 story gated unfurnished 3-bedroom, two bathrooms with garage lists around $1,000 a month.